 Now, marriage for Christians was in some ways very different from that which had gone before.
 St Paul set out in 1 Corinthians 7 and Ephesians 5 a standard for Christians’ marriage which suggested a mutuality and respect that was out of step with its age.
 His words suggest an attitude of mutual respect that was undoubtedly radical for its time.
 It would take many centuries for those words to seep into the gradually evolving ideas of the Christian view of marriage and to lay the bedrock for one of the fundamental shifts in the perception of marriage that has taken place – the rise of the idea of marriage as a partnership of equals.
 St Paul didn’t himself challenge the basic assumption that formed the bedrock of all relationships in his age.
 Patriarchal dominance remained the expected form in any household and the idea of marriage as the union of equals simply didn’t exist either in the mind or the reality of the Church for centuries.

 The Church did of course think and do theology about marriage – mostly because of the imagery of the Church as the Bride of Christ that Paul supplied in his writings.
-But Paul’s ideal, based on his profound belief of an ordered household under its inevitably male leader has little to do with the ideal of marriage put about by some modern conservatives with their insistence on gender difference, reproductive capacity and a particular approach to penetrative sex as the only form of sexual activity that is acceptably Christian.
+But Paul’s ideal, based on his profound belief of an ordered household under its inevitably male leader has little to do with the ideal of marriage put about by some modern conservatives with their insistence on sex difference, reproductive capacity and a particular approach to penetrative sex as the only form of sexual activity that is acceptably Christian.

 Alan Wilson, in his book More Perfect Union, has explored the twists and turns in the development of marriage, and if you’d like more details, I recommend it to you.
 It is a long history of slow changes shifting marriage from dynastic and property-based transaction to the more modern understanding of marriage as being a personal partnership of equals.
 In the process women have gained freedom from being treated as property, contraception has severed the link between sex and reproduction, marriage alone has ceased to be deemed consent to sex and divorce has become commonplace.
 When my marriage became possible in 2014 conservatives of all sorts across the country declared that it was against tradition.
 Very few of them are aware of just how different marriage is today for everyone from that witnessed by Jesus in Cana of Galilee and scorned by Paul a couple of decades later.